NASA could have cut costs after botched Orbital launch - watchdog

 | CAPE CANAVERAL, Fla.

 CAPE CANAVERAL, Fla.
-NASA missed opportunities to save millions of dollars following Orbital ATK’s (OA.N) failed cargo run to the International Space Station two years ago, the agency’s top watchdog said on Thursday.
+NASA missed opportunities to save millions of dollars following Orbital ATK’s (OA.N) failed cargo run to the International Space Station last year, the agency’s top watchdog said on Thursday.

 The NASA Office of Inspector General also questioned Orbital’s plan to resume deliveries to the space station, a permanently staffed, $100 billion research laboratory that flies about 250 miles (400 km) above Earth.